Keeping your horse in good health is an all-year round exercise.

 In previous articles, we have mentioned some tips on how to deworm your horse for different seasons, and this article will give you tips on what to do during summer.

-Worm infections cause many problems like diarrhea, weight loss, poor performance, and colic.
+Worm infections can cause many problems like diarrhea, weight loss, poor performance, and colic.
 It is necessary to have a routine roundworm treatment for your horse in the summer months to prevent such health problems.
 This is also necessary especially if your horse shares the pasture with other horses.
 Keep in mind that the more time your horse spends out in the grazing field, the higher the risk for parasite exposure.